Order Checkerboard Targets Online Read More

-The second step involves maintaining the checkerboard in a stationary position and adjusting your camera location as you take multiple images.
+The second step involves maintaining the checkerboard in a stationary position and adjusting your camera location for multiple images captured.

 The algorithm involves iteration and therefore needs specification of the criteria for termination.

-Calibrating cameras accurately is essential and requires picking the right calibration target.
-While there are various calibration targets to pick from, checkerboard patterns and checkerboard maker targets are some of the most popular.
+Accurate calibration of cameras is essential and requires picking the right checkerboard target.
+While there are various targets to pick from, checkerboard calibration patterns and checkerboard maker targets are some of the most popular.

 So what are their differences?

-Upon pattern detection, it is straightforward to determine corner locations with extra high accuracy.
+Upon pattern detection, it is straightforward to detect corner locations with extra high accuracy.
 This is due to corners being typically infinitely small and therefore unbiased under lens distortion or perspective transformations.

 Checkerboard marker targets contain three circles in the middle.
-These circles facilitate absolute referencing even when you don't have a full view of the checkerboard, provided the circles fall within all the images.
+These circles facilitate absolute referencing even when you don't have a full view of the checker board, provided the circles fall within all the images captured.